actualbudget/actual/docs/getting-started/starting-fresh.md

 You may also want a category for interest and dividends.

 ### Group your expense categories
-Actual has a nifty and useful feature where you can group your expense categories into groups.
+Actual has a nifty and useful feature where you can organize your expense categories into groups.
 This not only provides more visibility and control over your spending but also empowers you to make informed financial decisions.
 When using the [envelope method](/docs/getting-started/envelope-budgeting), one will move available funds between categories when